 You can set up your private group (max 6 persons per guide) or join some participants who have already registered with me.

 We will be staying in a comfy house in the heart of a nice and small village.
 A fjord is just nearby.
 A new adventure awaits every day, since a short drive takes us to different destinations.
-We can also take fishermen boats and sea kayaks to get to the base of the slope, if you want to practice paddling!
+We can also take fishermen boats and sea kayaks (if the weather allows it) to get to the base of the slope, if you want to practice paddling!

 There are numerous options to choose from when skiing.
 Either easy or steeper slopes, short trips of longer days, between trees, in couloirs or on glaciers.
 We’ll choose the perfect option for you each day.
 One thing remains constant: the setting is invariably breathtaking.
 The huge fjords, the sea meeting the horizon… I can also easily organise fishing in the fjords or dogsledding tours if you like.